The Play Offs...

 Re: The Play Offs...

-Sale are lucky to still have Manu after his no arms hit the other matchchris111 wrote: ↑Thu Jun 17, 2021 8:49 am I see Rob Baxter is bleating about the unfairness of Exeter players being suspended for foul play.
+chris111 wrote: Thu Jun 17, 2021 8:49 am I see Rob Baxter is bleating about the unfairness of Exeter players being suspended for foul play.
 It’s noteworthy how united coaches are in supporting to clampdown on illegal head contact - until it happens to their players.

 I’m pleased that SB seems to be an exception - I certainly don’t recall him publicly criticising suspensions of Tigers players in such circumstances.